coderepocenter/AxisUtilities/README.md

 1. Create a source axis, i.e. the axis that your original data is on,
 2. Create a destination axis, i.e. the axis that you want to convert your data to,
-3. Create an `AxisConverter` object by passing the source and destination axis you created previously,
+3. Create an `AxisRemapper` object by passing the source and destination axis you created previously,
-4. Finally, convert your data from the source axis to the destination axis, using the `AxisConverter` object you created in previous step.
+4. Finally, convert your data from the source axis to the destination axis, using the `AxisRemapper` object you created in previous step.

 You could repeat step (4) as many time as you want, as long as the source and destination axis are the same.
 The true